DJSethDuncan/node-trader/README.md

 * clone the repository
 * run `npm i`
+* create .env and copy/paste from .env_example (or your own custom preferences)
 * run `npm start`

 This will generate all the files you need and give you a basic command line instance to interact with.